echemdb/unitpackage/doc/usage/unitpackage_usage.md

 ## Entry

-Each entry consists of descriptors describing the data in the resource of the datapackage.
+Each entry consists of descriptors describing the data in the resource of the Data Package.
 The entry also has additional methods for descriptor representation, data manipulation, and data visualization.

 Entries can be selected by their identifier from a collection.
 For our example database, such identifiers can directly be inferred from [echemdb.org/cv](https://www.echemdb.org/cv) for each entry.